SamyakJain3/HB-Booking/README.md

 ---

-## License
+## 📄 License

-This project is for educational/demo purposes.
+This project is for educational/demo purposes only.

+---